ninocaduff/website/content/authors/admin/_index.md

     url: https://www.unisg.ch/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Macroeconomics and Econometrics
+bio: My interests include Economics, Banking and Finance

 # Interests to show in About widget
 interests: